ciur/papermerge/docs/source/backup_restore.rst

 .. important::

     Backup **does not save users' passwords**.
 This means that after restoring the backup, system administrator need to set superuser password with ``./manage changepassword`` command.
-Superuser in turn, will be to set passwords for other Papermerge users.
+Superuser in turn, will need to set passwords for other Papermerge accounts.

 Detailed Version
 ~~~~~~~~~~~~~~~~~~~